francis04j/projectSide/README.md

 Practice side project for backend development using node.js, javascript, typescript, cloud, microservices

 Project is based on a Car Rental Platform that allows users to
- - to submit a car up for rent.
- - to pay to rent a car
+ - rent a car
- - to trade a car for another car.
+ - view all cars

 This project should conform to SOLID principle, Automated Testing, Continuous deployment and Cloud support.